-Pakistan has seen yet another deadly earthquake only a decade after 8th October, 2005 earthquake – one of the deadliest ever in the region.
-The 7.5 magnitude earthquake with epicenter in north-eastern Afghanistan has left more than 250 people dead across Pakistan.
+Pakistan has seen yet another deadly earthquake only a decade after the 8th October 2005 earthquake – one of the deadliest ever in the region.
+The 7.5 magnitude earthquake with the epicenter in north-eastern Afghanistan has left more than 250 people dead across Pakistan.

 Posted by GBee on Tuesday, October 27, 2015

-On 8th October, 2005, an earthquake of magnitude 7.6 with epicenter in Muzaffarabad had engulfed Azad Kashmir leaving over 80,000 dead, thousands injured and millions homeless.
+On 8th October 2005, an earthquake of magnitude 7.6 with an epicenter in Muzaffarabad had engulfed Azad Kashmir leaving over 80,000 dead, thousands injured and millions homeless.

 Follow these steps to help slow the spread of the virus and to reduce the risk of infection: